MiningMath

 Mining length (ML)

-Figures 4-7 show a simplistic meaning of each width available and the vertical rate of advance.
+The figures below show a simplistic meaning of each width/length available and the vertical rate of advance.

 For each period range, the user can consider:

-Each surface file is valid from period A up to final of period B, as highlighted in Figure 8.
+Each surface file is valid from period A up to final of period B, as depicted below.

 The following video shows how the variation of operational constraints impacts your solution and how you can take advantage of these parameters to find results more closer to the reality.